DongqingSun96/Cellist/docs/tutorials/Stereo-seq.rst

 Step 2 Nucleus segmentation via Watershed
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-The initial nucleus segmentation is required for refined cell segmentation by Cellist.
-In Cellist, we utilize the watershed algorithm to segment nuclei in the ssDNA image, which is implemented by the function of :bash:`watershed`.
-This step typically takes ~ 4 minutes.
+Nucleus segmentation is the first step before whole-cell segmentation in Cellist.
+Here we use the **watershed algorithm** to identify nuclei from the ssDNA-stained image, implemented via the :bash:`watershed` command.
+This step typically requires about **4 minutes**.

 ::